 Within March 2020, a notification for audit was received, for the years 2014 up to and inclusive 2017.
 The audit is related to specific tax subjects and the final Tax Audit Report was received in February 2021 without findings.
 Moreover, during July 2020, a new notification for full audit was received for the year 2014 regarding all tax subjects.
 The audit is finalized and the Tax audit Reports were received in December 2020.
-The reports assess additional amounts of $\in$ 16.2 million, penalties of $\in$ 8.1 million and surcharges of $\in$ 9.5 million for alleged stamp duty, while various non-deductible expenses and other income tax adjustments have no payment impact, since in 2014 the Company has tax losses.
+The reports assess additional amounts of \in 16.2 million, penalties of \in 8.1 million and surcharges of \in 9.5 million for alleged stamp duty, while various non-deductible expenses and other income tax adjustments have no payment impact, since in 2014 the Company has tax losses.
 Following a detailed review of the Tax Audit Reports, the Company disputes the additional amounts imposed.
-In January 2021 the Company followed the relevant administrative procedure against the tax assessment paying the minimum required amount of 50% of the total tax and surcharges, amounting to $\in$ 16.9 million while the remaining 50% was offset in April 2021, therefore the full charged amount is now paid.
+In January 2021 the Company followed the relevant administrative procedure against the tax assessment paying the minimum required amount of 50% of the total tax and surcharges, amounting to \in 16.9 million while the remaining 50% was offset in April 2021, therefore the full charged amount is now paid.
 After the implicit rejection of the administrative appeals, the Company has filed judicial appeals in November 2021.
-The hearing was initially set for 11 October 2022 and then postponed for 7 February 2023 and then postponed again, the new hearing date is set on 19 September 2023.
+At the hearing that took place on 19 September 2023 the income tax and stamp duty cases were discussed before the Athens Administrative Court of Appeals and the issuance of the decision is expected.